WebOfTrustInfo/rwot3-sf/draft-documents/hubs.md

 }
 ```

-#### Data Portability
-All Hub data associated with the identity must be portable.
-Transfer of a hub’s contents and settings between environments should be seamless, without loss of data or operational state, including the permissions that govern access to identity data.
 #### Permissions

 Agents are external parties that can access and modify Hub data.
 Hub owners can set permissions in a ACL JSON document, which you can learn more about via the ACL documentation and [examples](https://github.com/decentralized-identity/acl/blob/master/examples/basic.json).
 This access control document designates: